Overloading Functions and Procedures

 This language feature is called overloading.
 It allows you to create functions or procedures with the same name as long as they have different numbers or types of parameters.
 In our examples, refresh_screen

-Languages like C, Python, and some others do not support overloading.
+Languages like C and Python do not support overloading.
 This means that you need to come up with unique names for all of your functions and procedures.
-C++ added this support, which is why we have been able to use this so far.
-Most modern languages would support this, but it is something to look our for as you start to work with other languages.
+This was one of the features that the C++ language added, which is why we have been able to use this so far.
+Most modern languages support this, but it is something to look our for as you start to work with other languages.